Two young sika deer in a forest. Seeing the bowing deer in Nara gives images like this.

 • Don’t feed the deer anything other than the special crackers.

-• If a deer bows to you and you don’t have food, show it your empty hands and it will move on
+• Show empty hands.
+If a deer bows to you and you don’t have food, show it your empty hands and it will move on

-• Be patient, the deer are obviously a big crowd pleaser and many people will stop to get pictures with the first one they see.
+• Be patient.
+The deer are obviously a big crowd pleaser and many will stop to get pictures with the first one they see.
 Keep moving, it won’t be long until you see another one.

-• Remember to take some anti-bac so you can clean your hands after any deer encounters.
+• Don’t forget your hand sanitizer.
+Remember to take some anti-bac so you can clean your hands after any deer encounters.

 • Share your experience!
 If you do meet the deer in Nara I’d love to know how it goes.